Sunday, July 19, 2020

 3. Cut open the chipotle, remove the seeds and mince.

-5. Add the lentils and the broth.
-Stir to combine, then simmer for about 20 minutes or until the lentils soften and break down to make a thick stew.
+5. Add the lentils and the broth, bring to a boil then simmer for about 10 minutes or until the lentils start to soften but aren't breaking down yet.

-6. Uncover and simmer rapidly until the liquid reduces.
+7. Uncover and simmer until the liquid reduces.
 You should be able to serve it on a plate without extra liquid seeping out.
+Notice that at this point the lentils will have started to break down and stick to the bottom of the pot.
+You can either place a diffuser under the pot or stir frequently to prevent sticking and scorching.

 No comments: